oliviocandido/vim-as-an-ide/README.md

 There are two fronts to having an amazing Vim experience:

-1. knowing how to manipulate text using Vim's built in keyboard shortcuts
+1. knowing how to manipulate text using Vim's built in keyboard shortcuts;
 2. having plugins that make Vim behave like users would expect from a modern text editor.